pnxtech/hydra/README.md

 ![](hydra.png)

+Hydra is a light-weight microservices library for NodeJS, which was announced at [EmpireNode 2016](http://empirenode.org/).

+A key goal in Hydra is to make building Node-based microservices easy!
+If you're just getting started with Node Microservices and you have ExpressJS experience you should first look at our [HydraExpress](https://github.com/flywheelsports/fwsp-hydra-express) project.

+Whether you choose to build an ExpressJS based application or opt for a strictly Node based one, you may want to checkout our [Yeoman generator](https://github.com/flywheelsports/generator-fwsp-hydra) for quickly building either project!

+---

 Hydra is a module designed to enable the construction of microservices and/or enable non-service applications to discover and utilize microservices.
 As such, Hydra helps address a broad class of concerns when building distributed applications.

 > ☕ This project was named after [Hydra](https://en.wikipedia.org/wiki/Hydra_(Dungeons_%26_Dragons)), a mythical multi-headed beast from Greek and Roman mythology.